 Contact our dedicated Jones Act attorney at the Maritime Injury Law Firm today

-If you were injured on the job as a maritime worker, it might seem like you have nowhere to turn and no one to count on.
+If you were injured on the job as a maritime worker, it might feel like you have nowhere to turn.
 However, that is far from the case.
-The Maritime Injury Law Firm is a Louisiana-based firm that has 20 years’ experience fighting for the rights of injured seamen across the Gulf Coast and around the country.
+The Maritime Injury Law Firm is a Louisiana-based practice dedicated to supporting injured seamen across the Gulf Coast and beyond.
+These protections are strengthened by the Jones Act rights for seamen, which play an important role in your path forward.

 Don’t let your injury be your “one-way ticket home.”
-Contact us today to schedule your initial consultation and level the playing field – we take cases Nationwide.
+Contact us today to schedule your initial consultation and level the playing field.